 The majority of investment options available to participants in the SRSP are registered mutual funds.
-The dollar amount of fees paid by the SRSP for investment management and administrative services on these funds are not separately disclosed.
-The fees are calculated and withdrawn from all participant accounts on a monthly basis.
+Investment fund expenses including management fees and operating fees are not separately disclosed, but consist of published fund expense ratios and are netted against any revenue sharing credits received by participants..
+The fees are calculated and withdrawn from all participant accounts on a monthly basis based on the average daily balance of plan assets during the assessment period

-Revenue generated from the funds that had revenue sharing arrangements with the recordkeeper (Frost Total Return Bond Institutional, Northern Global Sustainability, Baron Growth Institutional and Cohen & Steers Institutional Global Realty) were credited to participants with account balances in the revenue-paying fund, based on the average daily balance of the participant's investment in such fund(s) for the month.
+Revenue generated from the funds that had revenue sharing arrangements with the recordkeeper (Frost Total Return Bond Institutional, Northern Global Sustainability, Baron Growth Institutional and Cohen & Steers Institutional Global Realty) are credited to participants with account balances in the revenue-paying fund, based on the average daily balance of the participant's investment in such fund(s) for the month.

-The assessed recordkeeping and communication fee for 2019 totaled \$86 thousand.
+The assessed recordkeeping and communication fee for 2020 totaled \$93 thousand.
 Revenue sharing from 12(b)(1) fees reported by the recordkeeper for the same period was \$13 thousand.